 Composer-conductor Daniel Masmanian was born in England to Armenian parents in 1980.
-He studied piano and violin in Surrey, UK, before studying composition under David Horne at the Royal Northern College of Music.
+He studied piano and violin in Surrey, UK, before studying composition under David Horne at the Royal Northern College of Music, and gaining his doctorate in composition and conducting from The University of Western Australia.

-Moving to Western Australia in 2005, Daniel worked as a repetiteur at the West Australian Academy of Performing Arts and began work in 2006 for West Australian Opera where he was the Director of Music for the Regional Touring and Opera in Education programmes.
-In 2008 he was an Artist in Residence at Lasalle College Singapore, and was Maestro Will Humburg’s assistant for Theater Bonn’s 2010 production of Katá Kabanová.
+Daniel worked as a repetiteur at the West Australian Academy of Performing Arts and began work in 2006 for West Australian Opera where he was the Director of Music for the Regional Touring and Opera in Education programmes.
+In 2008 he was an Artist in Residence at Lasalle College Singapore, and was Maestro Will Humburg’s assistant for Deutsche National Theater’s 2009 production of Turandot and Theater Bonn’s 2010 production of Katá Kabanová.

 Daniel’s symphonic work Shinglebend was performed by the Tasmanian Symphony Orchestra as part of the 2007 Australian Composers School.
 For the ACS in September 2010 the TSO recorded Scurrilous Words, a new symphonic work from his doctoral portfolio.
 As his début into theatre music, his score for R&J won national acclaim.
 In 2011 Daniel was invited to attend the National Composers’ Forum run by the Australian String Quartet, who performed and recorded his new string quartet Bad Angel Fire.
 In 2012 he was selected as a member of the West Australian Symphony Orchestra’s Composition Project.